ibm-cloud-docs/vpc/user-access-to-dedicated-hosts-and-groups.md

 | Encryption | Encryption with IBM-managed keys is enabled by default on all volumes.
 You can also choose **Customer Managed** and use your own encryption key.
 For more information about one-time set up procedure, see [Prerequisites for setting up customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-planning#byok-encryption-prereqs). |
 {: caption="Table 2.
 Block storage volume values specified when provisioning an instance" caption-side="bottom"}

-A block storage volume is created and attached to the virtual server instance.
-On the instance details page, the **Attached block storage volumes** list is updated to show the new volume.
+A Block Storage volume is created and attached to the virtual server instance.
+On the instance details page, the **Attached Block Storage volumes** list is updated to show the new volume.

 ## Creating an access group for the dedicated host group
 {: #create-an-access-group}